-Well, aside from affecting a combined 1 in 3 women, they may also be tied to a thyroid problem particularly hypothyroidism, a slow functioning thyroid, or hyperthyroidism, when your thyroid goes into hyper-drive.
+Aside from affecting a combined 1 in 3 women, they may also be tied to a thyroid problem -particularly hypothyroidism- a slow functioning thyroid, or less commonly, to hyperthyroidism, when your thyroid goes into hyper-drive.

 Meet Your Thyroid

 When we think of our periods and menstrual cycles, we tend to think of ‘the leading ladies’” estrogen and progesterone.
 But other hormones, like thyroxine (T4) and triiodothyronine (T3), are playing a major role behind the scenes.
 While these names might not roll off the tongue as easily, they play a pivotal role in your menstrual cycles including whether they are regular, how long, heavy, whether you skip them, and whether you’re ovulating.

 You may have guessed by their names that the aforementioned hormones, T4 and T3, are produced in your thyroid.
 Your thyroid is a butterfly-shaped gland in the lower front part of the neck.
 In fact, while both of these are produced there, T4 is produced most abundantly, and is then converted to T3 – the more active form – in the liver.

 T3 then travels to cells throughout your body and does all of the thyroid’s heavy lifting.
 It acts as your body’s thermostat, turning the dial up or down on your body’s energy expenditure and metabolism, growth, and reproductive functions and is involved in hundreds (or more) biological functions including brain development and function, breathing and heart rate, nervous system functions, body temperature, muscle strength, skin health, and mood, weight, and cholesterol levels.

 It also plays a major role in your menstrual cycle.
 And when your thyroid function is off, it can cause a host of cycle symptoms and imbalances.

 Hypothyroidism and Hyperthyroidism